misskey-dev/misskey/ROADMAP.md

 - Improve documentation

 ## (2) Improve functionality
+Once Phase 1 is complete and an environment conducive to the development of a stable system is in place, the implementation of new functions can begin gradually.

 - OAuth2 support https://github.com/misskey-dev/misskey/issues/8262
 - GraphQL support?

 ## (3) Improve scalability
+Once the development of the feature has settled down, this may be an opportunity to make larger modifications.

 - Rewriting in Rust?